basnijholt/nijho.lt/content/post/diction-agent-cli-qwen/index.md

 Parakeet is fast, but it cannot take custom instructions.
 Those instructions are how Diction's **My Words** feature biases a transcription toward specialized names.

-Two days before writing this, I checked the [Hugging Face Open ASR Leaderboard](https://huggingface.co/spaces/hf-audio/open_asr_leaderboard), where Qwen3-ASR caught my attention.
+At the start of September, I checked the [Hugging Face Open ASR Leaderboard](https://huggingface.co/spaces/hf-audio/open_asr_leaderboard), where Qwen3-ASR caught my attention.
 I told an agent to implement support for it in Agent CLI, and shortly afterward [the new backend had landed](https://github.com/basnijholt/agent-cli/pull/636) and was running on my server.
 I maintain Agent CLI and have [written about how it grew from a voice helper into a local AI toolbox]({{< ref "/post/auto-install-extras" >}}), so adding a Transformers-based ASR backend was a natural fit.